slickage/baron/README.md

 Posting an invoice to Baron or the webhook callbacks to inform apps of payment activity can expose shared secrets to hostile attackers if that intra-app communication is trasmitted without encryption over a public network.
 An eavesdropper who steals the `api_key` can cause trouble for the Baron deployment.
 If an attacker steals the webhook `token` they could possibly fool the application into believing a payment has occurred when it really did not.

 Ideally the app and Baron would be on the same local network.
 If separated by a public network you are highly advised protect the communication between the two apps with HTTP SSL or VPN.
-Node apps typically rely on a reverse proxy to serve via HTTP SSL.  [nginx](http://nginx.org/) `proxy_pass` is most frequently used for this purpose.

 ## Additional Information